keesvanginkel/OSdaMage/README.md

 In the NHESS paper, the OSdaMage model is used to make a comprehensive comparison with grid-based model approaches on the continental (European) scale, using the CORINA and LUISA land cover classifications.
 This repository contains the code to reproduce the object-based part of the NHESS study, and does not include the grid-based part.

-The OSdaMage is meant to be combined with the flood hazard data of the Joint Research Centre, named 'EFAS rapid flood mapping', created with the 2d hydrodynamic model LISFLOOD-FP, or any comparable model.
+The OSdaMage model was combined with the flood hazard data of the Joint Research Centre; the flood hazard maps used in this work were calculated with the hydrodynamic model LISFLOOD-FP, while the hydrological input was calculated by the hydrological model LISFLOOD, see Alfieri et al. (2014).

 # Baseline model
 The core model attributes the baseline (no climate change) flood risk data to all road segments and Europe, and carries out a segment-wise damage calculation including an extensive uncertainty analysis.

+### Set Anaconda environment
+Install the conda environment as specified in the environment.yml file

 ### Required inputs baseline model
  - A planet file containing a recent 'Europe dump' of OpenStreetMap, downloadable from an OSM mirror, for example: http://download.openstreetmap.fr/ (linked checked on 15 July 2020)